Propagating Knowledge Updates to LMs Through Distillation: Transfer Set Generation

 To generate transfer set sentences using GPT-3.5, we used the prompt \emph{``Create a sentence extending the following prompt, and make sure that \{entity name\} is located in the sentence''}.
 We experimented with a few similar prompts, but found very little variance in terms of results.

-To generate transfer set sentences using the smaller base models, we generated continuations of the definition by sampling from the model and appended the entity name to the front of each sentence in which it was not already included.
-We also experimented with prompting, but did not use this approach, as we were unable to formulate a prompt that ensured that the models included the entity name in each of the sentences without simply copying the sentence entirely.
+For smaller base models, we generated continuations of the definition by sampling from the model with entity definition as a prefix.
+Afterwards, we appended the entity name to the front of each sentence if the generated continuation did not include entity name.
+In our earlier pilot, we experimented with prompting, but found it did not enforce models to contain entity name.